As Russia's Ukraine war intensifies, some warn nuclear escalation is possible

 In a brief clip, Putin is shown speaking to two stony-faced generals about the country's nuclear forces.

-"He basically said, 'Because of all these hostile or aggressive statements and aggressive policies, we should start this special mode of combat duty of our deterrent forces,'" says Pavel Podvig, a senior researcher at the United Nations Institute for Disarmament Research in Geneva, Switzerland.
+"He basically said, 'Because of all these hostile or aggressive statements and aggressive policies, we should start this special mode of combat duty of our deterrent forces,'" says Pavel Podvig, a senior researcher at the United Nations Institute for Disarmament Research in Geneva.

 It's unclear what a "special mode of combat duty" actually is.
 One possibility, says Podvig, is that the order activated the nation's nuclear command and control system.